FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/goals-and-background-context.md

 ### **Goals**

-- To launch a viable MVP that demonstrates the core student and collaborative learning loops.
+- To launch a viable MVP that demonstrates the core player and collaborative learning loops.
-- To create a highly engaging, gamified student experience that increases motivation and reduces exam anxiety by transforming academic milestones into epic "Boss Fights" and learning modules into a visualized, interconnected "Skill Tree."
+- To create a highly engaging, gamified player experience that increases motivation and reduces exam anxiety by transforming academic milestones into epic "Boss Fights" and learning modules into a visualized, interconnected "Skill Tree."
-- To provide a browser extension that seamlessly integrates with the student's digital environment, automatically capturing and organizing learning materials from across the web into a personal "Arsenal."
+- To provide a browser extension that seamlessly integrates with the player's digital environment, automatically capturing and organizing learning materials from across the web into a personal "Arsenal."
 - To establish a clear, AI-driven learning path for students that aligns their academic curriculum (Route) with their career specialization from roadmap.sh (Class) through intelligent gap analysis and supplementary quest generation.
 - To empower students to enhance their learning journey by uploading achievement documents and project portfolios, which will dynamically influence their skill tree visualization and personal arsenal management.
 - To allow students to select their curriculum ("Route") and career specialization ("Class") to generate a curriculum-based main quest line supplemented with industry-relevant content from roadmap.sh.